PhilKuhnke/fMRI_analysis/gPPI/README.md

 This requires the [gPPI toolbox](https://www.nitrc.org/projects/gppi) (McLaren et al. 2012).
 This folder contains toolbox version 13.1 (2014-04-24; latest version as of 2020-12-14), adapted to work with SPM12.
 I recommend you download it here, unless a newer version has been released.

+**If you use this code for your own PPI analysis, please cite our paper: Kuhnke, P., Kiefer, M., & Hartwigsen, G. (2021).
+Task-Dependent Functional and Effective Connectivity during Conceptual Processing.
+Cerebral Cortex, 31(7), 3475–3493. https://doi.org/10.1093/cercor/bhab026**

 ### A typical gPPI analysis follows this workflow:
 1. **Create a task-GLM for each participant** (you will typically have this already from your participant-level activation analyses).
 2. **Create seed ROIs**: different options are